secretstartups/handbook/hiring/talent-acquisition-framework/coordinator/index.html.md

 ### Employment Offboarding

 When employees are offboarding, People Experience will create an offboarding issue.
-Candidate Expereince is responsible for completing the CES section under R'ecruiting Operations".
+Candidate Expereince is responsible for completing the CES section under Recruiting Operations".
 Once these steps have been completed, unfollow the issue to disable notifications.